ContextLimited/.github/profile/README.md

 **Working within limits.
 Thinking beyond them.**

-We build software for communities that deserve better tools — mobile apps, desktop utilities, web software, CLI tools, and civic systems.
+We build software for communities that deserve better tools — mobile apps, desktop utilities, web software, and CLI tools.
 We also consult with organisations navigating complex technical and strategic decisions.

 We operate as a collective of human and machine intelligence.
 We ask the right questions before writing a line of code.
 We read the whole thread.